-Set forth below is certain information regarding each of our current executive officers as of May 23, 2024, other than Jon Isaac, whose biographical information is presented under the "Nominees for Directors" section of this Proxy Statement.
+Set forth below is certain information regarding each of our current executive officers as of May 21, 2024, other than Jon Isaac, whose biographical information is presented under the "Nominees for Directors" section of this Proxy Statement.

-Weston Godfrey, Jr. 45
+Weston Godfrey, Jr. 46

-Mr. Godfrey, beginning on June 1, 2023, has served as the Co-Chief Executive officer of Marquis Industries, Inc. ("Marquis"), and is responsible for managing its manufacturing operation, business operations, and overseeing all administrative functions.
-He previously served as its Chief Executive Officer, beginning on July 1, 2018 after re-joining the company as Executive Vice president on January 22, 2018.
-Mr. Godfrey served as sales Operations Manager and Senior Sales Manager for Samsung Electronics America, Inc. for three years prior to re-joining the company, where he was responsible for financial operations, forecasting, and sales in the home appliance business.
-Prior to joining Samsung Electronics America, Inc., Mr. Godfrey spent five years serving as Vice President of Operations for Marquis, reporting directly to the Chief Executive Officer and responsible for credit, claims, customer service, sales operations, supply chain, and purchasing.
-Early in his career, Mr. Godfrey worked for Dupont's nylon fibers business, where he was certified as a six sigma black belt.
+Mr. Godfrey, beginning on June 1, 2023, has served as the Co-Chief Executive Officer of Marquis, a wholly owned subsidiary of the Company, and is responsible for managing its manufacturing operation, business operations, and overseeing all administrative functions.
+He previously served as its Chief Executive Officer, beginning on July 1, 2018 after re-joining the company as Executive Vice President on January 22, 2018.
+Mr. Godfrey served as Sales Operations Manager and Senior Sales Manager for Samsung Electronics America, Inc. for three years prior to re-joining the company, where he was responsible for financial operations, forecasting, and sales in the Home Appliance business.
+Prior to joining Samsung Electronics America, Inc, Mr. Godfrey spent five years serving as Vice President of Operations for Marquis, reporting directly to the Chief Executive Officer and responsible for credit, claims, customer service, sales operations, supply chain, and purchasing.
+Early in his career, Mr. Godfrey worked for Dupont's nylon fibers business, where he was certified as a Six Sigma Black Belt.
 Mr. Godfrey's experience includes process improvement, supply chain optimization, demand planning, forecasting, business operations, strategic selling, and strategic purchasing.
-Mr. Godfrey holds a Bachelor of Business Administration in marketing from the University of Georgia.
+Mr. Godfrey holds a Bachelor of Business Administration in Marketing from the University of Georgia.